PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
         ```
         Should return 'TestModule' from 'PSGallery'.
-Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in the first repository (PSGallery), but not the second (NuGetGallery):
         ```